 But online sportsbooks should do a decent job of scratching the itch in the meantime.
 In fact, you could bet on sports from your phone while at a sports bar and grill, which is pretty close to a retail sportsbook atmosphere.

 FAQ About Virginia Casinos

-18. Right now, the gambling age in Virginia is 18 years or old.
-However, this applies to Virginia’s current (and limited) gambling options.
-These include the Virginia lottery, betting on horse races, and daily fantasy sports (DFS).
-The age requirement for commercial casinos and online sportsbooks will likely be 21 years and older.
+It depends.
+Right now, the gambling age in Virginia is 18 years or old for the Virginia lottery, betting on horse races, and daily fantasy sports (DFS).
+The age requirement for commercial casinos and online sportsbooks is 21 years old.
 The tribal casino in Norfolk run by the Pamunkey tribe will likely be 18 and up.

 The Virginia Lottery is the government oversight agency that regulates all forms of gambling in the Commonwealth of Virginia.
-Beyond operating lottery gaming, they will be in charge of setting regulations for both online sportsbooks as well as retail casinos and sportsbooks.
-The rules for gambling in Virginia will likely be solidified by March or April 2021.
+Beyond operating lottery gaming, they are in charge of setting regulations for both online sportsbooks as well as retail casinos and sportsbooks.

 Four cities in Virginia have approved the opening of a casino.
 These are Bristol, Danville, Portsmouth, and Norfolk.
-Richmond will also vote on a casino in 2021, and it is expected that voters will approve it.
-That would make three brick-and-mortar casinos and sportsbooks in the eastern part of the Commonwealth, and two elsewhere.
+Richmond could potentially open a casino at some point in the future as well.

 The DraftKings Sportsbook mobile app launched in 2021 as one of the first sportsbook apps available in the state.
 DraftKings’ DFS platform is legal in Virginia as well.